- About the College

 Waiver Agreement and Statement

 All graduate and undergraduate students who will participate in a field experience, internship, practicum, and/or Residency placement are required to have a criminal background check completed and paperwork on file with the Tennessee Bureau of Investigation.
-East Tennessee State University – College of Education requires each of these students to complete the authorization forms.
+East Tennessee State University – Clemmer College requires each of these students to complete the authorization forms.
 The forms include the VECHS Waiver Agreement and Statement form and the ETSU Authorization for Background Check for Entry form.
 The completed forms, should be mailed or dropped off to the Residency office in a sealed envelope.

 1).
 Print out both forms linked above.